Buddhism in the United States: Korean Seon

 Seung Sahn was a temple abbot in Seoul.
 After living in Hong Kong and Japan, he moved to the US in 1972 (not speaking any English) to establish the Kwan Um School of Zen.
 Shortly after arriving in Providence, he attracted students and founded the Providence Zen Center.
 The Kwan Um School has more than 100 Zen centers on six continents.

 Another Korean Zen teacher, Samu Sunim, founded Toronto's Zen Buddhist Temple in 1971.
-He is head of the Buddhist Society for Compassionate Wisdom, which has temples in Ann Arbor, Chicago, Mexico City, and New York City.
+He was head of the Buddhist Society for Compassionate Wisdom, which has temples in Ann Arbor, Chicago, Toronto, Mexico City, and New York City, along with a retreat center in Upstate New York.

 Hye Am (1884–1985) brought lineage Dharma to the United States.
 Hye Am's Dharma successor, Myo Vong founded the Western Son Academy (1976), and his Korean disciple, Pohwa Sunim, founded World Zen Fellowship (1994) which includes various Zen centers in the United States, such as the Potomac Zen Sangha, the Patriarchal Zen Society and the Baltimore Zen Center.

-Recently, many Korean Buddhist monks have come to the United States to spread the Dharma.
+Recently, Korean Buddhist monks have come to the United States to spread the Dharma.
 They are establishing temples and zen (Korean, 'Seon') centers all around the United States.
 For example, Hyeonho established the Goryosah Temple in Los Angeles in 1979, and Muil Woohak founded the Budzen Center in New York.